 “Have a genuine interest in people.
 Get good at being able to strike up a conversation with anyone, anywhere.
 Be authentic, conversational, and real.
 Don’t play the part of a host.
 Have a point of view.
 Bring something to the party.
 Own it.

 “It’s not about you; it’s about the viewer.
 Nobody cares how funny, smart, or charming you are if they get the vibe that it’s the ‘all about you’ show.
 Viewers need to feel that you are there for them to entertain them, inspire them, help them learn something.
 No matter what channel or show you're on, your viewer is really tuned into WIIFM—’What's in it for me?’
 If it's all about you, click, they just changed the channel.”

 Marki Costello, president of Creative Management Entertainment Group

 “Hosting is different than acting.
 In acting, you are playing a role and becoming a character.
 Commercially, it’s different as well.
 In commercials, you are selling a product.
 In hosting, you are selling yourself.

 “A great host is one who can connect to the audience.
 Great hosts don’t make it about them but about their audience having a great experience.
 Great hosts put the audience before their ego.
 Great hosts are comfortable in their own skin and maintain a strong sense of self.

-To become a TV host, a good place to start is with some formal instruction.
-“Look for an intro to hosting class in your area that covers the basics: on-air delivery, teleprompter, interviewing skills, and writing,” advises professional media coach Nicole Sellars.
+It’s a good idea to start with some formal instruction.
+“Look for an intro to hosting class in your area that covers the basics: on-air delivery, [how to use a] teleprompter, interviewing skills, and writing,” advises professional media coach Nicole Sellars.
 “All TV hosts will have to, at one time or another, write their own scripts.
 It’s important to be the full package, especially when you’re starting out.